top of page

 Community Creation

-The long-term presence of the ita-aircraft in a well-known series like Ace Combat resulted in the circulation of screenshots, videos, and fan art for over a decade now.
+The long-term presence of the ita-planes in a well-known series like Ace Combat resulted in the circulation of screenshots, videos, and fan art for many years now.
 Because of this influence, there are now ita-aircraft liveries for multiple games thanks to the efforts of skin modders (aka livery creators).
 Because they are now created by individuals outside of a game development team, they can be added to any sim the modders will commit their time and effort to.

 In a rare game developer example, ita-aircraft are the standard design in the game Fatal Employee Training (2012), developed by the Everyone in the Materials Department Doesn’t Learn their Lesson team, published by Project ICKX.